aptech/tspdlib/docs/jwr_panicca.rst

 Purpose
 ----------------

-Panel analysis of idiosyncratic and common components (PANIC) test of nonstationarity.
-Computes the Pooled Pa, Pb, and PMSB tests in Westerlund & Reese (2016).
+Computes the Pooled Pa, Pb, and PMSB tests in Westerlund & Reese (2016) using panel analysis of idiosyncratic and common components (PANIC) test of nonstationarity.

 Format
 ----------------